szimszon/skill-shell/README.md

 You can configure:

-* scriptdir - where the skill will search for shell scripts
+* scriptdir - where the skill will search for shell scripts, default: *~/.opsdroid/modules/opsdroid-modules/skill/shell/script/*
-* initialtalkbacktimeout - the timeout for sending the first stdout lines from the script back to the chat
+* initialtalkbacktimeout - the timeout in seconds for sending the first stdout lines from the script back to the chat, default: *5*
-* talkbacktimeout - the maximum time the skill will wait until the gathered stdout lines are sent back to the chat
+* talkbacktimeout - the maximum time in seconds the skill will wait until the gathered stdout lines are sent back to the chat, default: *15*
-* argumentumseparator - if the script is able to accept argumentums this will be the separator between the args
+* argumentumseparator - if the script is able to accept argumentums this will be the separator between the args; default: *;*

 ## Usage